ophub/amlogic-s9xxx-openwrt/README.md

 Support local compilation and github.com online compilation, including OpenWrt firmware install to EMMC and upgrade related functions.
 Support Amlogic-s9xxx chip series such as S905x3-Boxs and Phicomm-N1.

+Before using this packaging script, please compile your own personalized openwrt firmware of the ARM kernel.
+You can package it locally, or clone this warehouse for synchronous packaging when compiling your Personalized firmware online using github.com Actions. example: [https://github.com/ophub/openwrt-s905x3-phicomm-n1](https://github.com/ophub/openwrt-s905x3-phicomm-n1)

 ## Local packaging instructions

 1. Clone the warehouse to the local. `git clone https://github.com/ophub/amlogic-s9xxx-kernel-for-openwrt.git`